Connect to the YaleSecure Wireless Network

 Android and Linux devices (e.g..
 Google Pixel phone)

-5. After completing the above steps, when the client selects Connect, a notification: "No Certificate Authority certificate chosen" window appears - select ignore.
-The system should now indicate a connection to YaleSecure
+After completing the above steps, and you click Connect, a notification: "No Certificate Authority certificate chosen" window may appear; you may select Ignore.
+The system should now indicate a connection to YaleSecure.